Jones County, South Dakota

 Jones County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 917, making it the least populous county in South Dakota.
 Its county seat is Murdo.
 Created in 1916 and organized in 1917, it is the most recently established county in South Dakota.

 It was named after Granville Whittington Jones, an Arkansas-born clergyman/lawyer, who moved to Chamberlain, SD and became a noted Chautauqua speaker.

 Geography

 The terrain of Jones County consists of semi-arid rolling hills, partially devoted to agriculture.
 The Bad River flows north easterly through the northwest corner of the county, and the White River forms the county's southern boundary.
 The southern areas of the county are carved with gullies and drainages flowing to the White River.
-The terrain generally slopes to the northeast, and its highest point is on the lower western boundary, at 2,444' (745m) ASL.
-The county has a total area of 970.883 sqmi, of which 969.668 sqmi is land and 1.215 sqmi (0.1%) is water.
+The terrain generally slopes to the northeast, and its highest point is on the lower western boundary, at 2,444 ft ASL.

+According to the United States Census Bureau, the county has a total area of 970.883 sqmi, of which 969.668 sqmi is land and 1.215 sqmi (0.1%) is water.

 The eastern portion of South Dakota's counties (48 of 66) observe Central Time; the western counties (18 of 66) observe Mountain Time.
-Jones County is the westernmost of the SD counties to observe Central Time.
+Jones County is one of the SD counties to observe Central Time.